-Lamar-Milledge Elementary School has a comprehensive developmental guidance and counseling program with many components.
-Our school counselor, Marcy Bradley, is available as a support system to help students experience educational success.
+Belair Elementary School has a comprehensive developmental guidance and counseling program with many components.
+Our school counselor, Danese Holloway, is available as a support system to help students experience educational success.
 Individual counseling, small group counseling, and classroom guidance opportunities are services provided to improve student performance, self-awareness, and interpersonal skills.
-In addition, the school counselors provide information on careers, study skills, decision-making skills, and other life skills.
+In addition, the school counselor provides information on careers, study skills, decision-making skills, and other life skills.
 Through collaboration with educators, parents and community resources, our counselor assists with guiding students through their educational experience to ensure positive results.